micmejia/bible-dump/AMPC/John/John 18.md

-Then the maid who was in charge at the door said to Peter, You are not also one of the disciples of this [^a]Man, are you?
+Then the maid who was in charge at the door said to Peter, You are not also one of the disciples of this Man, are you?
 He said, I am not!